 - Office visits allow your dentist to better keep track of your progress and make adjustments.

-- Customer service is available via phone, email, and webchat
+- Customer service is available via phone, email, webchat, and mobile app.

-- Received some negative reviews in the past, but seems to be turning it around
+- Received some negative reviews in the past, but has since turned things around.

-- Will work to modify your plan if you’re not satisfied, plus offers a full refund within 30 days of starting treatment, and prorated refunds after that.
+- Will work to modify your plan if you’re not satisfied, plus offer full refunds within 30 days of starting treatment, and prorated refunds after that.

 Knowing how and when you can contact your treatment provider is important.
-SmileDirectClub’s customer service is available during regular business hours via phone, email, and webchat.
-Their website says that they will respond to all emails within 24 hours.
+SmileDirectClub says that their dental care team is available seven days a week via phone, email, webchat, and their mobile app.

 During Invisalign treatment, your dentist or orthodontist’s office functions as your primary customer support contact, so you’ll need to check their contact channels and availability.
 However, the company also has a contact page where you can submit a question or concern to their Smile Concierge Team.